 Physical inventory count guide

-A full physical inventory count works best when the count window, people, locations, and variance review are planned before counting starts.
+A full physical inventory count works best when the count window, cutoff rules, people, locations, and variance review are planned before counting starts.

-Use this page when you need a complete count of stock on hand, not just a spot check.
+Use this page when you need a complete count of stock on hand because cycle counts or spot checks are not enough, with area readiness, cutoff exceptions, supervisor walk-through, recount evidence, and release proof.

 Before the count